Cleopatra Selene II: Queen of Mauretania

-In 25 BC, Augustus decided to confer on Juba II and Selene the newly created client kingdom of Mauretania since Numidia was, after a brief period of status as the Roman client kingdom under king Juba II (30 - 25 BC) once again directly annexed to the Roman Empire as the part of the Roman province of Africa Proconsularis.
-The young rulers renamed their new capital Caesarea (modern Cherchell, Algeria), in honor of the Emperor.
+In 25 BC, Augustus decided to make Juba II and Selene co-rulers of the client kingdom of Mauretania since Numidia was, after a brief period of status as the Roman client kingdom under king Juba II (30 - 25 BC) once again directly annexed to the Roman Empire as the part of the Roman province of Africa Proconsularis.
+The young rulers renamed their capital Caesarea (modern Cherchell, Algeria), in honor of the Emperor.

 Mauretania was a vast territory, but lacked organization.
 Cleopatra Selene is said to have exercised great influence on the policies which Juba promoted.
 She imported many important advisers, scholars, and artists from her mother's royal court in Alexandria to serve in Caesarea.
 Through the couple's influence, the Mauretanian kingdom flourished.

 Economy

 Cleopatra supported Mauretanian trade.
 The kingdom developed a significant export throughout the Mediterranean region, particularly with Spain and Italy.
 Their products included fish, grapes, pearls, figs, grain, wooden furniture and purple dye harvested from shellfish.
 Tingis (modern Tangier), a town at the Pillars of Hercules (modern Strait of Gibraltar), became a major trade centre.
 The value and quality of Mauretanian coins became recognised throughout the Roman Empire.

+She minted coins in her own name, as 'Queen Cleopatra', which appeared alongside Juba's own coinage, and they also issued a joint coinage as joint rulers.